leongersing/ruby_buddha_ios_blog_source/readme.md

 This was the talk that introduced me to Rails, Ruby, DHH and the culture as a whole.
 David built a blog in 15 minutes, he didn't deploy it, he didn't scale it to millions he just built a small blog.
 He was just a guy, having fun, writing some code.
-So, We're going to do the same thing.
+So, we're going to do the same thing.
 Build a small blog application for iPad that allows us to create, update, delete and view a blog post as well as view a list of posts.